 Landowners in New Hampshire have protections against local governments retroactively banning their lawfully existing use of property.
-These legal, non-conforming uses are considered “grandfathered,” and generally are allowed to continue indefinitely despite not conforming to newly enacted zoning requirements.
+These legal, non-conforming uses are considered “grandfathered”.
+They generally are allowed to continue indefinitely despite not conforming to newly enacted zoning requirements.

 In the zoning and land use context, grandfathered uses are those that existed prior to a change in zoning.
 Most local zoning codes refer to these grandfathered uses as nonconforming uses.
-In addition, sometimes planners and attorneys add the caveat the use is “legally” or “lawfully” nonconforming, to distinguish from situations where an illegal use remains illegal after a zoning change.
+In addition, sometimes planners and attorneys add the caveat the use is “legally” or “lawfully” nonconforming.
+This is to distinguish from situations where an illegal use remains illegal after a zoning change.

 Nonconforming uses are protected by: